PAIRLABS/InfoExchange/henry/TWGC-Manual/README.md

 ### Create New Container

-1. In the `"機器學習服務"` -> `"新增服務"` Tab, type-in the name of container, how many GPU you want to use, which framework you want to use to train and the access key, whitelist you setup before.
+1. In the `"機器學習服務"` -> `"新增服務"` Tab, type-in the name of container, how many GPU you want to use, which framework you want to use to train and the access key, whitelist you setup before.
 About the framework spec, you can refer to [Nvidia Deep Learning Framwork Documentation](https://docs.nvidia.com/deeplearning/dgx/support-matrix/index.html)
 ![Create Container](screenshot/create-container.png)

-2. Once you create container, you will be directed to `"機器學習服務"` -> `"服務列表"`, here you can see all the container you created.
+2. Once you create container, you will be directed to `"機器學習服務"` -> `"服務列表"`, here you can see all the container you created.
 Noticed that create a new container need some times, you can hit the refrest button on the right up cornor to check if the container is ready.
 ![Start Container](screenshot/start-container.png)

 3. When the container is ready, you can access the container with Jupyter Notebook by clicking `"連線"`.